 There’s something eternally mystical about spices, from their enthralling history down the ages, to their delicate flavours that continue to caress palates, heal bodies and minds...as even now India, that native land of spices, goes on drenching in myriad pleasing aromas from the southern seashores of Kerala to the north-eastern hills of Meghalaya.

 We can’t imagine food without spices.
 Even the simplest of meals changes character with just a wee bit of spice...maybe a sliver of ginger, or a clove of garlic, or a dash of turmeric.
-Enough to banish the blandness and, in its place, a blushing, tantalisingly flagrant, meal materialises.
+Enough to banish the blandness and, in its place, a blushing, tantalisingly fragrant, meal materialises.
 That’s the magic of spice!

 They are a bit like the virus, albeit of the desirable kind!
 They’re small but their odoriferous molecules integrate into our cooking so seamlessly our meals turn into astonishingly new creations—mouth-watering and tongue-drooling combinations of eyeball grabbing colours coupled with a riot of flavours to match!